clayton-halim/cs246e-notes/Notes/problem_12.md

 **Initialization:** "Placement new"
 - `new (address) type`
 - Constructs a "type" object at "address"
-- Does not allocate memory
+- Does not allocate memory (memory should already be allocated at "address")

 ```C++
 template<typename T> class vector {